torgtrungus/slackescapepod/README.md

 ## Notes:

 This project has incomplete features but should get 95% of everything right - at least as far as my server was set up.
 For mystery reasons it may not work for you.
 If so, try to figure it out.
-I will not help you - this is basically software you found on the sidewalk and took home.
+I will not provide support - this is basically software you found on the sidewalk and took home.
 Treat it as such.

 good luck